The Bankrate promise

 Other first-time homebuyer loan programs

 In addition to securing help at the state level, you might be able to find homebuying assistance through local programs.
 While SC Housing’s down payment forgiveness period is 10 to 20 years, some local options offer shorter timeframes for eliminating that second mortgage.
-In Greenville County, the CommunityWorks down payment assistance program offers up to $4,000 that can be forgiven in five years.
+In Greenville County, the CommunityWorks down payment assistance program offers up to $5,000 that can be forgiven in five years or up to $10,000 that can be forgiven in eight years.
 In Richland County — where the state capital Columbia is located — a homeownership assistance program offers up to $10,000 to help with down payment and closing costs, also able to be forgiven in five years.

 As a first-time homebuyer, you might feel overwhelmed when you start browsing listings.
-To make sure you have a real estate agent who understands the ins and outs of options that can fit your finances, use SC Housing’s list of real estate agents to find one that can help you through the process.
+Use SC Housing’s list of real estate agents to find one that can help you through the process.
 When you have a firm grasp of how much help you can receive and how much you’re prepared to spend on a home, you can compare interest rates and options from the agency’s approved lenders.